bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Identifying the User {#request-user}

-If the client knows the identity of the current user or one or more identifiers for the user, the client MAY send that information to the AS in the "user" field.
-The client MAY pass this information by value or by reference.
+If the RC knows the identity of the RQ through one or more identifiers or assertions, the RC MAY send that information to the AS in the "user" field.
+The RC MAY pass this information by value or by reference.

 sub_ids
 : An array of subject identifiers for the
-            user, as defined by {{I-D.ietf-secevent-subject-identifiers}}.
+            RQ, as defined by {{I-D.ietf-secevent-subject-identifiers}}.

 assertions
 : An object containing assertions as values keyed on the assertion